 Following World War II, an International Military Tribunal was established to try Nazi war criminals.
 The United States, France, Russia and Great Britain were the prosecuting nations in the Nuremberg Trials, and there were 22 defendants -- one who was missing and presumed dead -- charged with violating the laws and customs of war and crimes against humanity.

 Three defendants were acquitted, eight were sentenced to prison and eleven were sentence to death.
 To learn more about the Nuremberg Trials, see Court TV: A Look Back at Nuremberg.

 The International Criminal Tribunal for Yugoslavia was set up in 1991 by the U.N. to try leaders of the former Yugoslavia accused of violating International Humanitarian Law.
 In total, more than 100 people have been indicted for crimes including genocide, crimes against humanity and violating Hague law, including specific charges for rape.
 Twenty-five of the accused are still at large, and these proceedings are still being conducted.
 So far, the court has handed down sentences ranging from five to 50 years in prison, to be served in various countries.
 For more information, see United Nations: ICTY at a Glance.

 There is a movement to establish a permanent, centralized International Criminal Court (ICC) to handle violations of International Law.
 This court would address not only disputes between nations, which is currently handled by the International Court of Justice, but also disputes between individuals.
 The ICC has been established by the United Nations and the judges have been elected, but it has yet to hear a case.
 See United Nations: International Criminal Court to learn more.

-For more information on the international rules of war, humanitarian law and related topics, including specific war crimes trials, check out the links on the next page.
+For more information on the international rules of war, humanitarian law and related topics, including specific war crimes trials, check out the links below.